JulioRobot/test-cheil-cms_form/CREDENTIALS.md

 - Role management (create, edit, delete roles)
 - Dashboard with admin panel

+> 📋 **More Test Users Available**: See `TEST_CREDENTIALS.md` for a complete list of test accounts (5 users with different roles) included in the example database dump.

 ## Database Access

 ### Adminer (Web-based Database Manager)